-Softbank 'anxiously' monitoring Saudi Arabia situation: executive | MarketScreener
+SoftBank 'anxiously' monitoring Saudi Arabia situation: executive | MarketScreener

 "There's no certainty," he said.
 "We don't have a date" for the closing of the second Vision Fund, he said.

-Arm was the first Vision Fund's largest deal to date for Softbank Chief Executive Masayoshi Son.
+The Vision Fund acquired a 25 percent stake in Arm from SoftBank last year, among the fund's largest deals to date for SoftBank Chief Executive Masayoshi Son.
 The British chip design firm licenses its technology to chipmakers such as Qualcomm Inc and phone makers such as Apple Inc to power mobile devices and other technologies.
-The companies' chip designs have begun working their way into data centers, where they compete with Intel Corp .
+The companies' chip designs have begun working their way into data centers, where they compete with Intel Corp.

 "That saves Sprint from engineering something very similar to what we already had.
 That lets us both go faster," Segars said.